Methods and Definitions

 Data Sources

-The ABFM Initial Certification Candidate Demographic Report is derived from a standardized questionnaire mandatory to family physicians who are seeking ABFM initial certification.
-The data was collected during the process of registration for the examination, 3-4 months prior to the actual date of the examination.
+The ABFM Initial Certification Questionnaire is a standardized questionnaire mandatory to family physicians who are seeking ABFM initial certification.
+The data were collected during the process of registration for the examination, 3-4 months prior to the actual date of the examination.
 For most candidates, this is midway through their last year of family medicine residency.
-Some questionnaire questions were only provided depending on a certain answer to a prior question; thus, the N differed throughout survey questions.
+Some questionnaire questions were only provided depending on a certain answer to a prior question.

 Limitations and Caveats